Custom Rates for Farm Services in Missouri

 Rates in this guide reflect each respondent’s judgment of a “normal” job.
 Operators may add charges if they consider a job abnormal, such as distance from the operator’s base location, the amount of product or labor involved, the difficulty of the terrain, or special requirements of the customer or location.

-The “Number reporting” and “Range in rates” columns are important.
+The “Number reporting” and “Range of responses” columns are important.
+They indicate the number of responses for that activity and the variation in those responses.
+A small number of responses combined with a large range of responses means that there is less confidence in those results.
 The “Average rate” column indicates the average charge for all of the rates in that row.
-The “Mid” rate had an equal number of responses higher and lower.
+The “Median rate” had an equal number of responses higher and lower.

 As in past years, this guide reports the average rate, and the low, mid and high rates reported by those providing responses.
 When few responses are averaged, a single response can move the average a lot.
-Because of the low response rate and the undue influence a single response may have on the average, this year two new columns are reported for all custom activities: second lowest response and second highest response.
-By comparing the two lowest and the two highest responses, users can see if perhaps the extreme responses were not representative of the next closest responses.
 In this situation, the extremes may have unduly influenced the average reported.
-The lowest and highest responses also give the user an idea of how variable the rates charged for field activities might be.
+The range of responses also give the user an idea of how variable the rates charged for field activities might be.

-Possible explanations of the wide ranges are the type or size of equipment used, the mix of labor and equipment used, or different income needs of full-time custom operators compared to local farmers supplementing their income.
+Possible explanations of the wide ranges are the type or size of equipment used, the mix of labor and equipment used, or different business objectives of full-time custom operators compared to local farmers supplementing their income.

-Select the “Download this publication” button to see the rate tables.
+Select the “Download PDF” button to see the rate tables.